Brunotorres15/Django-ToDoList/README.md

-# ToDoList
+# To do List
-A simple To Do List made with Django
+A simple To do List made with Django

 # About the project
 Them aim of this project is to develope a beginner and simple To Do List using Django